Defining Annual Deadlines From an Accountancy Perspective

 So if you also have VAT returns set to each quarter, you will have two tax bills to fulfil at the same time (early February), meanwhile, Self-Assessment Tax was due on 31st January!
 To avoid any difficult financial issues, it is worth thinking about the implications of setting your accounting year in this way.

-Sole Traders and Partnerships
+Sole Traders & Partnerships Accountancy Annual Deadlines

 The tax year (which is also known as the fiscal year), for sole traders, partnerships and employees of a company runs from 6th April to 5th April the following year.